Water supply and sanitation in Nigeria: Enugu

-Enugu State is a state in the South-East geopolitical zone of Nigeria.
+Enugu is a state in the South-East geopolitical zone of Nigeria.
 The Enugu State Water Corporation is the agency in charge of water supply in Enugu State, headed by the managing director.
-Inadequate water supply has been one of the major challenges of the government of Enugu which could be attributed to mis-managed infrastructures and erosion at the Ajali Water Works which supplies 77,000m3 of water daily.
+Inadequate water supply has been one of the major challenges of the government of Enugu which could be attributed to mis-managed infrastructures and erosion at the Ajali Water Works which supplies 77,000 m3 of water daily.
 The Enugu State House of Assembly in July 2021 passed a bill tagged "the right access to basic water and sanitation services".
 This bill was moved in a bid to improve water supply and sanitation services in the state.

 The Enugu State government began the rehabilitation of the 9th Mile Crash Programme in November 2021 after the project was abandoned for over 30 years.
 This project was carried out by FordMarx Nigeria Limited.